harikrishnan-kp/Learn-C/README.md

 - Scansets in C
 - Formatted and Unformatted Input and Output Functions

-### C Operators

-- Operators in C
-- Arithmetic Operators in C
-- Unary Operators in C
-- Relational Operators in C
-- Bitwise Operators in C
-- Logical Operators in C
-- Assignment Operators in C
-- Increment and Decrement Operators in C
-- Conditional or Ternary Operator (?:) in C
-- size of Operator in C
-- Operator Precedence and Associativity in C

 ### C Control Statements Decision-Making
 - Decision-Making in C
 - C if Statement
 - C if…else Statement